 Rheumatoid arthritis (RA) is an inflammatory disease characterized by swelling and irritation.
 The inflammation of RA occurs when your body's defense system (immune system) attacks your own body tissues instead of foreign invaders like viruses or bacteria.
 Most of these attacks occur in your joints, but RA inflammation can also affect other parts of your body.

 Your eyes are especially vulnerable.
-Areas affected by RA inflammation include the tear ducts that supply the eye, the outside parts of the eye, and the inside parts of the eye.
-If you have dry eyes, redness, pain, or loss of vision, you may need to see an ophthalmologist, an eye specialist, for a diagnosis and treatment.
+Areas affected by RA inflammation include the lacrimal glands that moisten the eye, the white scleral coat that protects the eye, and the inside parts of the eye.
+If you have dry eyes, redness, pain, or loss of vision, you should see an ophthalmologist (an eye specialist) for a diagnosis and treatment.
 It may be directly related to your RA.

 Dry Eye Syndrome

-RA inflammation of the tear ducts that supply your eyes can cause dry eye syndrome.
+RA inflammation of the lacrimal glands that moisten your eyes can cause dry eye syndrome.
 This is the most common eye problem among people with RA, affecting about four in 10 patients.
 Symptoms may be worse in the evening, after eye strain, and when you're exposed to cold, dry air.
 Eye symptoms include:

 A test called the Schirmer's test can be done to measure the amount of moisture in your eye.
 Treatment for dry eye includes using moisturizing drops or ointments and wearing protective sunglasses on dry, windy days.
 An eye drop medication called Restasis blocks inflammation in the eye and improves tear production.